 One of the many things I love about Bangkok, Thailand is being able to buy incredibly cheap flowers.
-Unlike in the west, where roses can go for as much as $75 a bouquet, in Bangkok I often buy bouquets of tea roses for as cheap as $1.20 – yes, flowers are that cheap in Thailand’s capital city.
+Unlike in the west, where roses can go for as much as $75 a bouquet, in Bangkok I often buy bouquets of tea roses for as cheap as $2 – yes, flowers are that cheap in Thailand’s capital city.

 It is a wholesale market which, amazingly, is open 24 hours a day.
 The two busiest times to go are around midnight and again at 6am, when boats arrive with flowers from all over Thailand.
-The best thing too is this is predominantly a Thai affair – you’ll see hardly any tourists here.
+The best thing too is this is predominantly a Thai affair – you will see hardly any tourists here.

-At Pak Klong Talat, you can buy just about every flower you’ve ever heard of and a lot you’ve never seen in your life before.
+At Pak Klong Talat, you can buy just about any flower you have ever heard of and a lot you have never seen in your life before.
 Small bouquets of tea roses for 30 baht ($1), marigolds, carnations, lilies, red roses, yellow roses, pink roses, Thailand’s famous orchids, jasmine, and on and on.

 You’ll find Pak Klong Talat in Chinatown, near the Saphan Phut Bridge.
 Any taxi can take you there, or take a riverboat and get off at the Pak Klong Talat.

 I discovered these flower stalls when I went to Villa Supermarket to buy a bouquet while on my way to a party.
-It dawned on me, when I saw the market stalls right outside the supermarket, why would I buy flowers at Villa when they were half the price right outside on the street
+It dawned on me, when I saw the market stalls right outside the supermarket, why would I buy flowers at Villa when they were half the price outside on the street

 To get there, take the BTS sky train to Phrom Phong station, go down to the street on the opposite side of Emporium Mall and walk a couple of blocks back towards Siam station.

 Chatuchak Flower and Plant Market – Located on the same spot as the famous Chatuchak Weekend market, the Chatuchak Flower and Plant Market is only open on Wednesdays and Thursdays from 6am to 6pm.

 Prices are as low as 20 baht (75 cents) for a small bouquet of cut flowers, and go up to a few hundred baht for the more exotic or rare types.

-Then again, it will still be a 20th of what you’d pay in the west.
+Then again, it will still be a 20th of what you would pay in the west.
 Prices begin at 30-50 baht ($1-$1.75) for marigolds, tea roses, carnations etc.